abhishek-kumar-code/Redfish_Public/Specification.md

 The OEM-specified objects within the Oem property are named using a unique OEM identifier for the top of the namespace under which the property is defined.
 There are two specified forms for the identifier.
 The identifier shall be either an ICANN-recognized domain name (including the top-level domain suffix), with all dot '.' separators replaced with underscores '_', or an IANA-assigned Enterprise Number prefaced with "EID_".
 DEPRECATED: The identifier shall be either an ICANN-recognized domain name (including the top-level domain suffix), or an IANA-assigned Enterprise Number prefaced with "EID:".

-Organizations using '.com' domain names may omit the '.com' suffix (e.g. Contoso.com may use 'Contoso', but Contoso.org must use 'Contoso_org' as their OEM property name).
+Organizations using '.com' domain names may omit the '.com' suffix (e.g., Contoso.com may use 'Contoso', but Contoso.org must use 'Contoso_org' as their OEM property name).
 The domain name portion of an OEM identifier shall be considered to be case independent.
 That is, the text "Contoso_biz", "contoso_BIZ", "conTOso_biZ", and so on, all identify the same OEM and top level namespace.

 The OEM identifier portion of the property name may be followed by an underscore and any additional string to allow further namespacing of OEM-specified objects as desired by the OEM.
 E.g. "Contoso_xxxx" or "EID_412_xxxx".
 The form and meaning of any text that follows the trailing underscore is completely OEM-specific.
 OEM-specified extension suffixes may be case sensitive, depending on the OEM.
 Generic client software should treat such extensions, if present, as opaque and not attempt to parse nor interpret the content.

 There are many ways this suffix could be used, depending on OEM need.
 For example, the Contoso company may have a sub-organization "Research", in which case the OEM-specified property name might be extended to be "Contoso_Research".
 Alternatively, it could be used to identify a namespace for a functional area, geography, subsidiary, and so on.

 The OEM identifier portion of the name will typically identify the company or organization that created and maintains the schema for the property.
 However, this is not a requirement.
 The identifier is only required to uniquely identify the party that is the top-level manager of a namespace to prevent collisions between OEM property definitions from different vendors or organizations.
 Consequently, the organization for the top of the namespace may be different than the organization that provides the definition of the OEM-specified property.
-For example, Contoso may allow one of their customers, e.g. "CustomerA", to extend a Contoso product with certain CustomerA proprietary properties.
+For example, Contoso may allow one of their customers, e.g., "CustomerA", to extend a Contoso product with certain CustomerA proprietary properties.
 In this case, although Contoso allocated the name "Contoso_customers_CustomerA" it could be CustomerA that defines the content and functionality under that namespace.
 In all cases, OEM identifiers should not be used except with permission or as specified by the identified company or organization.

 #### Oem Property Examples
 The following fragment presents some examples of naming and use of the Oem property as it might appear when accessing a resource.
 The example shows that the OEM identifiers can be of different forms, that OEM-specified content can be simple or complex, and that the format and usage of extensions of the OEM identifier is OEM-specific.